byemaxx/SCFA_Marker/README.md

 SCFA Marker is a user-friendly tool for batch processing and marking SCFA (Short-Chain Fatty Acids) quantification results from CSV files.
 It provides a modern GUI, flexible parameter settings, and clear output for scientific data analysis.

+**It is fully compatible with CSV files exported from [Skyline](https://skyline.ms/), a widely used mass spectrometry data analysis software.**

 ## Main Features
 - **Batch Processing**: Select and process multiple CSV files at once.
 - **Dilution Factor**: Apply a user-defined dilution factor to all quantification results.